Getting around on vacation: how to decide which way is best?

 A bit of a different way of getting around on vacation, but one that gives you a way to avoid pretty much all of the stress of planning out activities, like how to get where you want to go, where to eat, how long you need to spend there…

 You just need to figure out what you want to do and sign up for tours.
-There are many companies available that have tour guides and transfers included in the price, and some hotels even offer tours with your stay.
+There are many companies available that have tour guides and transfers included in the price, and some hotels even offer tours included in your stay.

 Another good reason to take a tour is if it would just be too stressful and dangerous to do the driving and planning yourself.
 That’s why we went on a guided tour through the Salar de Uyuni and the lagoons by it – there’s no phone network and the place is pretty much completely uninhabited.
 It would just be too dangerous.